Cabanatuan POW Camp was located

 four miles southwest of Cabanatuan in Nueva Ecija Province in Luzon in the Philippines.

 Built prewar by the American colonial administration as a Department of Agriculture station.
 Later used as a training camp for the Philippine Army 91st Division.
 On November 14, 1941 Cabanatuan

-After the Japanese occupation in 1942, the camp was converted by the Imperial Japanese Army into the Cabanatuan POW Camp.
+After the Japanese occupation in 1942, converted by the Imperial Japanese Army into the Cabanatuan POW Camp.
 The rectangular camp spanned roughly 25 acres and was 800 yards deep by 600 yards wide, divided by a road in the center.
 The camp consisted of a barracks for Japanese guards, barracks for prisoners, a hospital and water tower enclosed by barbed wire with guard towers.

 At its height, 8,000 prisoners were detained at this location including

 thousands of American POWs from the US Army (USA), US Navy (USN) and US Marine Corps (USMC) who had survived the Bataan Death